 For a more comprehensive list, read also our guide to where to stay in Amsterdam.

-A trip to see the flower fields can be easily done even with a short time in the city: this is our guide on the easiest way to see the tulips in and near Amsterdam and this is a link to a good organised tour to the flowers.
+A trip to see the flower fields can be easily done even with a short time in the city.

 Buy skip the line tickets if visiting museums: Amsterdam is home to some of the most amazing museums in the world but they are very popular and the crowds can be insane.
 Do book tickets in advance especially for the Rijksmuseum and the Van Gogh museum.